amfred/disneycruiseplanning/README.md

 Day 1, Embarkation
 ------------------
+- Check in at noon
-- Check in, casual lunch on deck, explore the ship
+- Casual lunch on deck, explore the ship
-- + Required safety drill around 4 PM
+- Required safety drill around 4 PM
-- + 4:15 PM Sail Away Deck Party
+- 4:15 PM Sail Away Deck Party
 - 5:45 PM Dinner at our assigned restaurant
 - 8:00 PM Show (more of an infomercial for ship activities)